 Are there other membership categories such as Associate or Non-Catholic Member?

 Not at this time but please read to the end.
 A number of proposals for other types of membership have been put forth over the years at our biennial convention but so far, none have been adopted.
 That said, you do not have to be Catholic to volunteer for most of our events.
 To do the most good for the loving individuals we work with, we rely on the support of a great number of non-member volunteers young and old.
 This is a great volunteer opportunity for seniors with a little extra time on their hands.
-Feel free to reach out to our Executive Secretary or any of our Caravan members to see how you might help.
+Feel free to reach out to Robert Long, Office Administrator or any of our Caravan members to see how you might help.

 How do I find out about or join a Caravan in my local area?

 If you know of a Caravan in your local area, contact a member of that Caravan and let them know that you are interested in membership.
 If you do not know of a Caravan near you and don't know who to contact you can call or email Robert Long, Office Administrator at the Order of the Alhambra, Inc.'s Baltimore office.
 Our number is (410) 242-0660.

 You may also click the "Join Us!" button at the bottom of our webpage and someone will be sure to contact you.

 If there's no Caravan in my local area, can I start one?

 The short answer is, absolutely!
 Where no Caravans exist, we encourage individuals who desire to join in the charitable, religious and social work of the Order, to start a new Caravan.
 Contact the main office in Baltimore for more information.